-Timeout user response is only available under Custom Keyword Rules
+Timeout user response is only available under Custom Keyword and Mention Spam Rules

 To be alerted of flagged messages caught by AutoMod, you must select a channel for AutoMod to send alerts to.
 Make sure to choose a channel only accessible by admins and/or moderators.

 Block Message or Send an Alert for flagged messages